-The National Security and Investment Act 2021 (the Act), received Royal Assent on 29 April 2021.
-The Act will come into force on 4 January 2022 and will establish a new, standalone statutory regime to enable the UK government to intervene in acquisitions and investments to protect national security.
-The new regime will replace the national security aspects of the government's current powers of intervention under the Enterprise Act 2002.
+The National Security and Investment Act 2021 (NSI Act), received Royal Assent on 29 April 2021 and came into force on 4 January 2022, establishing a new, standalone statutory regime to enable the UK government to intervene in acquisitions and investments to protect national security.
+The new regime replaced the national security aspects of the government's current powers of intervention under the Enterprise Act 2002.

-This Act is being adopted due to concerns over long-term shifts in the balance of global economic and military power, increasing competition between states, and the emergence of powerful non-state actors; and that the general merger control regime was not adequate to address such concerns.
+This Act was adopted due to concerns over long-term shifts in the balance of global economic and military power, increasing competition between states, and the emergence of powerful non-state actors; and that the general merger control regime was not adequate to address such concerns.

 - Target risk: this concerns whether the target of the qualifying acquisition (the entity or asset being acquired) is being used, or could be used, in a way that poses a risk to national security.

 - Acquirer risk: this concerns whether the acquirer has characteristics that suggest there is, or may be, a risk to national security from the acquirer having control of the target.

 - Control risk: this concerns whether the amount of control that has been, or will be, acquired through the qualifying acquisition poses a risk to national security (a higher level of control may increase the level of national security risk).